Multiple Personalities with One Thing in Common: Integrity

-Here, Shelli specializes in sales support, invoicing, accounts receivable, project quoting, internal and client reporting, load scheduling and transportation.
-She is a key part of the team that manages the financial interrelationship between multiple Magnus companies that produce sustainable global products such as natural animal feed ingredients, and industrial and consumer waxes.
+Shelli is a key part of our corporate office team that manages the financial interrelationship between Magnus companies that produce sustainable global products such as natural animal feed ingredients, and natural industrial and consumer waxes.

-Shelli was a business administration major at Franklin University in Columbus and Hudson Valley Community College in New York.
-Email Shelli.
+She was a business administration major at Franklin University in Columbus and Hudson Valley Community College in New York.

 Tiffany brings to her corporate position at Magnus more than 10 years of experience in accounts receivable and payable, payroll management, benefits administration, client service, and staff scheduling and supervision.
 Before joining our leadership team in September 2013, she was billing coordinator at The B’laster Corporation in Valley View, Ohio.

 Highly proficient in accounting and business software, Tiffany provides critical administrative support to our corporate controller, and vice president and chief operating officer.
 She manages payroll and works directly with our plant employees on new-hire orientation, policy communication and benefits.